 Questioning, push back on restriction, anxiety, helplessness, disappointment…

-User can simply drop the mission, because it requires more actions associated with getting proper rights or asking help of authorized user.
+Users can simply drop the mission because it requires more actions associated with getting proper rights or asking help of the authorized users.

-As designers of the applications, we should be maximizing success of each user withing the app.
+As designers of the applications, we should be maximizing the success of each user within the app.
 Meaning that our essential goal is to make app usage so smooth that it allows users achieving their goals any time they interact with it.

 How to handle it?